Kakuho/ToastRackpp/tasks/readme.md

-Just a tracker for tasks.
+Experimental way to track tasks.

 Each file should contain roughly 30 tasks